-Important: Your security roles determine what you can and can't see in MainBoss.
-For example, if you aren't permitted to see a certain type of information, that information won't be displayed in MainBoss windows.
+Important: Your licenses and your security roles determine what you can and can't see in MainBoss.
+For example, if you haven't licensed a particular module, information related to that module won't be displayed in MainBoss windows.
+If you do not have a particular set of security permissions, some types of information may be hidden from you and some operations may be disabled.
 Therefore, what you see on your screen may differ from the pictures displayed in this guide.